 Family Medicine Teaching Unit, Family Health Team, Royal Victoria Regional Health Centre

 - Population: 160,000

 Barrie is one of Canada's fastest growing communities and has much to offer both in recreation and profession.
 Ninety parks are scattered within the city; many follow the shores of Kempenfelt Bay and offer biking, rollerblading and walking trails.
 Georgian College is based in Barrie and has partnered with many universities to expand the programs provided.

-The Royal Victoria Regional Health Centre employs 2,500 staff and 400 skilled physicians who work together to provide care for the citizens of Simcoe County and the District of Muskoka.
-Barrie is also home to the Barrie and Community Family Health Team and the University of Toronto/DFCM Family Medicine Teaching Unit.
+The Royal Victoria Regional Health Centre employs 3,472 staff, 468 skilled physicians and 526 volunteers who work together to provide care for the citizens of Simcoe County and the District of Muskoka.
+Barrie is also home to the Barrie and Community Family Health Team and the University of Toronto Barrie Family Medicine Teaching Unit.